 In addition to subsidizing transaction fees, the subsidizer also provides rent for each account, in order to prevent them from being garbage collected.
 In order to avoid malicious actors attempting to farm Sol from these accounts, Agora requires that the Close Authority of accounts being subsidized to be the subsidizer account.
 When an account is closed, the Sol left in the account is returned to the Close Authority.
 It also permits the Close Authority to close the account, only if the token balance is zero.

-Since signing by a “whitelisted” account is no longer necessary for fee subsidization, apps using the sign transaction webhook should not sign Kin 4 transactions sent to their webhook (calling
+Apps using the sign transaction webhook should not sign transactions sent to their webhook (calling

-SignTransactionResponse.sign in the server SDKs for a Kin 4 transaction is currently a no-op).
+SignTransactionResponse.sign in the server SDKs as it is currently a no-op).
 Although signing by the app’s wallet is no longer a required step for fee subsidization, the webhook can still be used by an app to approve or reject a transaction submitted using their app index.
 As before, if the webhook responds with a 403, Agora will respond to the client that submitted the transaction with a

 REJECTED response (or